KidneyOS/KidneyOS/docs/building/nix.md

 ```

 ...from the root of the KidneyOS repository.
 Now, every time you `cd` into the KidneyOS repository, the "devshell" environment will automatically be made available, without you having to run any commands.

+> If you use an IDE, installing its direnv extension/plugin (if one is available) and setting this up to use the environment defined in the KidneyOS repository may result in better error messages and autocompletion.
+The VSCode extension is available [here](https://marketplace.visualstudio.com/items?itemName=mkhl.direnv).